Torsion primes for elliptic curves over degree 8 number fields: Introduction

-After completing our computations in 2021 we became aware, through correspondence with Michael Stoll, that Maarten Derickx and Michael Stoll have independently determined the torsion primes of degree 8 in unpublished work.
-We also learnt that they have computed smaller bounds for the sets $S(9)$ and $S(10)$.\\
+After completing our computations we learnt that Maarten Derickx and Michael Stoll have independently determined the torsion primes of degree 8 in unpublished work, as well as computing smaller bounds for the sets $S(9)$ and $S(10)$.

 The following two results form the theoretical basis of the proof.
 For the benefit of the reader, we include the proofs of these results here.